Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: The class

 \section{The class $ \Gennr[M][n][\mathcal{X}]$}

-In the theory of infinitely generated tilting modules of finite projective dimension, Silvana Bazzoni \cite{Bazzonintilting} and Jiaqun Wei \cite{Wei} presented the class $\operatorname{Gen}_{n}(M)$ as a tool in the characterization of tilting modules.
-The goal of this section is to present a generalization of such class and to review some basic properties.
+In the theory of infinitely generated tilting modules of finite projective dimension, S. Bazzoni \cite{Bazzonintilting} and J. Wei \cite{Wei} presented the class $\operatorname{Gen}_{n}(M)$ as a tool in the characterization of tilting modules.
+The goal of this section is to present a generalization of such class, and to review some basic properties, which will be used in \cite{Argudin-Mendoza2} to characterize when a class $\mathcal{T}\subseteq\C$ is $n$-$\X$-tilting.

 \begin{defn} Let $\mathcal{C}$ be an abelian category, $n\geq1$ and $\mathcal{X},\mathcal{T}\subseteq\mathcal{C}$.
 We denote by \textbf{$\Gennr$} the class of all the objects $C\in\mathcal{C}$ admitting an exact sequence